 Note: An answer box doesn’t appear in every language; therefore, I simulate a search query from an English-speaking user located in the US (use .com domain and insert parameters gl=us and hl=en into URL), and I use non-personalized results (insert parameter pws=0 into URL, use incognito mode, log out of Google account or use a different browser).

 Correct implementation of structured data is a big help for Google, and especially markup sameAs was crucial in this case.
-Every shown answer was from Freebase which mean it’s a really important source of information for Google.
-We’re not limited only by people-related information but answer boxes can provide opening hours or the phone number of your store and much more.
+Every shown answer was from Freebase which means it’s a really important source of information for Google.
+We’re not limited only by people-related information.
+Answer boxes can provide opening hours or the phone number of your store and much more.
 Google wants to keep users on its domain, and that’s the reason why we’re going to see answer boxes or other forms of the Knowledge Graph in search results more frequently in the future.